Kwilso3412/deploy_your_own_machine_learning_API/README.md

-# Create Your Own API
+# Deploy your own Machine Learning API

 For this project I created my own Machine learning model and deployed into its own API